thindil/nish/README.md

 At this moment the project has two goals:

 * Allow me to learn Nim language. ;)
-* Test a few features and solutions to various problems related to my daily work with different shells.
+* Test a few features and solutions to various issues related to my daily work with different shells.

 The second goal can be expanded to: